Hillcross Primary School

 The finale took place on Friday 3rd July at 10.30am.
 The children and staff in school came together, whilst ensuring we observed the social distancing rules, to dance to the WUSU routine.
 On the morning of the event we sent out a link to all families so that they can join us live too.
 During the performance, families were encouraged to submit comments to the live stream so that we knew who is joining us at home.
 These comments were read out by Helen Beckett.
 Here is the event in full for anyone who missed the live stream.

 We asked families who took part at home, to send in short videos or photos of them all joining in and we have produced a video montage of the event for you to enjoy!

-Thank you to all members of the Hillcross community for coming together to make this years whole school topic a huge success.
+Thank you to all members of the Hillcross community for coming together to make 2020 whole school topic a huge success.